-Convention of The organisation responsible for issuing national guidance on Scottish Local non-residential social care charges in Scotland.
-Authorities (CoSLA) Financial Process undertaken which looks at a person's income and Assessment capital to determine their contribution towards their care package.
-Outcome Focussed The assessment which is carried out by an Assessing Worker Assessment (OFA) to identify the person's desired outcomes following which, outcomes will be agreed in line with National Community Care Outcomes (improved Health, Wellbeing, Social Inclusion and Independence & Responsibility).
-Person Any individual who meets established eligibility criteria and who is being supported through the Council's Self-Directed Person's Support programme.
-The amount of money per week that the person will be asked Contribution to pay towards their care following financial assessment.
+Convention of Scottish Local Authorities (CoSLA) Financial Assessment Outcome Focussed Assessment (OFA) The organisation responsible for issuing national guidance on non-residential social care charges in Scotland.
+Process undertaken which looks at a person's income and capital to determine their contribution towards their care package.
+The assessment which is carried out by an Assessing Worker to identify the person's desired outcomes following which, outcomes will be agreed in line with National Community Care Outcomes (improved Health, Wellbeing, Social Inclusion and Independence & Responsibility).
+Person Any individual who meets established eligibility criteria and who is being supported through the Council's Self-Directed Support programme.
+Person's Contribution The amount of money per week that the person will be asked to pay towards their care following financial assessment.
 Personal Outcomes A record of the agreed outcomes to promote the person's Plan (POP) independence in the community following an Outcome Focussed Assessment.
-Perth and Kinross The Local Authority responsible for the Self-Directed Support Council programme.
-Relevant Amount The agreed amount of money which is required to achieve agreed personal outcomes and manage any associated risks Self-Directed Self- directed support allows people to decide how their Support (SDS) support is provided, and is implemented through one of four options: The making of a direct payment by the local authority to the supported person for the provision of support.
+Perth and Kinross Council The Local Authority responsible for the Self-Directed Support programme.
+Relevant Amount The agreed amount of money which is required to achieve agreed personal outcomes and manage any associated risks Self-Directed Support (SDS) Self- directed support allows people to decide how their support is provided, and is implemented through one of four options: The making of a direct payment by the local authority to the supported person for the provision of support.
 The selection of support by the supported person and the making of arrangements for the provision of it by the local authority on behalf of the supported person.
 The selection of support and the making of arrangements for the provision of it by the local authority.
-The selection by the supported person of two or more of the above antione the above options Third Party Any person acting on behalf of someone receiving a service through the Council's Self-Directed Support programme.
+The selection by the supported person of two or more of the above options Third Party Any person acting on behalf of someone receiving a service through the Council's Self-Directed Support programme.